Open Air Classroom Field Teacher

-First season salary is $325/week with step increases based on experience.
-Benefits include shared, rustic housing (optional), meals during overnight programs, laundry, internet access, and camping equipment usage.
+First season salary is $325/week with step increases based on experience and certifications.
+Benefits include shared rustic housing (optional), meals during overnight programs, laundry, and internet access.
 Tanglewood and Blueberry Cove positions qualify for internships in any program season.

 TO APPLY: Please send cover letter, resume, and names & contact information of 3 references to:

 UMaine 4-H Centers at Tanglewood and Blueberry Cove

 Lincolnville, ME 04849